-- 1 Do I know and understand my professional obligations and my rights and responsibilities under the law? - 2 Do I know whether my firm/employer has a written policy on speaking up or whistleblowing? - 3 If it does, am I familiar with the policy or policies? - 4 If I am a manager, does my staff know about the policy? - If I found myself in a situation where I might have to speak up, am I clear about my obligations and about any protections available under the law? - 6 Do I know where I can go for further advice? - Do I understand that the Code is not simply a set of rules and that Members are expected to observe the spirit as well as the letter of the Code in their professional conduct? - 8 Do I understand what might constitute Misconduct or a material breach of relevant requirements, under amplification 5.2 of the Code? - 9 Do I understand what constitutes behaviour that is unethical or unlawful, under amplification 5.3 of the Code? - Do I understand that, while some situations will very clearly require me to speak up, others may be less clear cut, and that nevertheless, it would be prudent to keep a note of all such concerns as a series of actions, each in itself below the reporting threshold, which may in aggregate become serious enough to require external reporting? - Have I developed a clear picture of the distinction which can be made between actions which are minor, part of work-in-progress, and can potentially be remedied, and actions which are so advanced that remedies are no longer possible, when deciding at what point to progress from raising a concern within my employer and raising it externally?
+- 1. Do I know and understand my professional obligations and rights and responsibilities under the law? - 2.
+Do I know whether my firm/employer has a written policy on speaking up or whistleblowing? - 3.
+If it does, am I familiar with the policy or policies? - 4.
+If I am a manager, do my staff know about the policy? - 5.
+If I found myself in a situation where I might have to speak up, am I clear about my obligations and about any protections available under the law? - 6.
+Do I know where I can go for further advice? - 7.
+Do I understand that the Code is not simply a set of rules and that Members are expected to observe the spirit as well as the letter of the Code in their professional conduct? - 8.
+Do I understand what constitutes Misconduct which may lead to reporting, and what constitutes a material breach of relevant requirements, under amplification 5.2 of the Code? - 9.
+Do I understand what constitutes behaviour that is unethical or unlawful, under amplification 5.3 of the Code? - 10.
+Do I understand that, while some situations will very clearly require me to speak up, others may be less clear cut, and that nevertheless, it would be prudent to keep a note of all such concerns as a series of actions, each in itself below the reporting threshold, which may in aggregate become serious enough to require external reporting? - 11.
+Have I developed a clear picture of the distinction which can be made between actions which are minor, part of work-in-progress, and can potentially be remedied, and actions which are so advanced that remedies are no longer possible, when deciding at what point to progress from raising a concern within my employer and raising it externally?